plone/training/docs/effective-volto/testing/jest.md

 ## Transforms

-Jest is using its own "transforms" to deal with the resources your code is using (importing).
-So they are all "transformed" before you run the tests.
+To deal with the resources that your code is using (importing), Jest is using its own "transforms", which it performs as part of running the tests.
 There is a transform for every common type of resource: `js`, `jsx`, `svg`, `less`, `png`, `jpg`, `gif`, and so on.
 You can take a look at them at the root of your project or in vanilla Volto repo in `package.json`.

 ```json
 "jest": {